Dressings, bandages, swabs contaminated with:

-- Medicines containing a biologically active pharmaceutical agent eg cytotoxic or cytostatic drugs.
+- Medicines containing a biologically active pharmaceutical agent for example, cytotoxic or cytostatic drugs.

-These should be placed in a clinical waste bag by the healthcare worker treating you in your home.
+These should be put in a clinical waste bag by the healthcare worker treating you in your home.
 The healthcare worker should arrange the safe removal of this.
-Do not place in your general rubbish.
+Do not put these items in your general rubbish.

-Dressings not contaminated can be double wrapped and placed in your general rubbish.
+Dressings not contaminated can be double wrapped and put in your rubbish bin.

 This includes syringes, needles, used or expired Epi pens and other sharp instruments used for medical purposes.
-Never place these in your general rubbish.
+Never put these in your rubbish bin.

 Take unwanted or out of date medicines to your local pharmacy.
-Do not place in your general rubbish.
+Do not put them in your rubbish bin.

 Medicine and medical product packaging

-Empty and uncontaminated packaging and containers, including cardboard boxes, paper instructions and clean plastic bottles can be placed in your blue lidded mixed recycling bin or clear recycling sacks.
+Empty and uncontaminated packaging and containers, including cardboard boxes, paper instructions and clean plastic bottles can be put in your blue lidded mixed recycling bin or clear recycling sacks.

 Offensive (hygiene) waste